ueberdosis/tiptap/docs/src/docPages/api/commands.md

 In order to make that work with your custom commands, don’t forget to return `true` or `false`.

 For some of your own commands, you probably want to work with the raw [transaction](/api/concept).
 To make them work with `.can()` you should check if the transaction should be dispatched.
-Here is how we do that within `.insertText()`:
+Here is how you can create a simple `.insertText()` command:

 ```js
 export default (value: string): Command => ({ tr, dispatch }) => {